 Piece after stunning piece went down the runway.
 So many old favorites, people who have participated for 30 years, the ones you count on to be amazing.
 And they never let you down.
 So many new faces, amazing and fresh perspectives.
 I felt like I blinked my eyes and the show was over.
 Gracie and Friends had worked the stage, shells shining, branches swishing and drilled wooded beads flying (a tangled nightmare each night, wine and nimble fingers getting the piece ready for the next show).
 I was as proud of them as you can imagine.
 A lot of hard work, a lot of thought and conversation resulted in a beautiful piece of artwork.

-And then.
-It was over.
-Over the years I have watched artists take their piece and deposit it straight into the dumpster.
+And just like that it was over.
+Each year I have watched artists take their piece and deposit it straight into the dumpster.
 But not us.
 We load up the car.
 Many of the girl’s old pieces have been re-purposed at school for the kids groups that participate in the Saturday matinee, or they are simply in a tub in the attic.

 The theme next year is “Circus of Curiosity.”
 My house is still a mess, abalone shell fragments cover my bathroom, bits of bleached fish-bones are on the counter and bags of interesting twigs are on the dining table, but my mind is working.
-Maybe I can convince them to dust off the old glue gun once again, return to Ketchikan and be in the show next year!
+Maybe I can convince one of my girls to dust off the old glue gun once again, return to Ketchikan and be in the show next year!

 The girls post show: